XynaxDev/Basics-C/README.md

 ```bash
 ./basics
 ```

+## Acknowledgments
-<p align = "center" > Thank you for exploring this basic demonstration of C codes.
+<p align = "left"> Thank you for exploring this basic demonstration of C codes.
 We hope this repository serves as a useful resource in your journey to learning C programming.
 Happy Coding!😊 </p>